putimir/betaflight-tx-lua-revised/README.md

 If you are coming from a previous version, it's recommended to remove all files from previous installations.
 Simply delete the entire /SCRIPTS/BF directory and delete CFX9.lua and/or SPX9.lua from your /SCRIPTS/TELEMETRY directory.

 ***There are a lot of firmware versions floating around causing some confusion.
-If you are running Betaflight 3.2.0 stable, at the time of this update (13-Oct-17) you must be running Crossfire firmware 2.11 in order to reliably use these scripts.
-If you are running newer versions of Betaflight (3.2.1 or greater), you can reliably use these scripts from Crossfire version 2.06 or greater.***
+If you are running Betaflight 3.2.0 stable or later, at the time of this update (13-Oct-17) you must be running Crossfire firmware 2.11 in order to reliably use these scripts.***

 !!
 IMPORTANT: DON'T COPY THE ENTIRE CONTENTS OF THIS REPOSITORY ONTO YOUR SDCARD !!